Little by little, a little become a lot - Saving the Street Animals of Cambodia

 I always remember those first few weeks in Cambodia.
 I was job hunting and spent a lot of time walking around Phnom Penh, exploring our neighbourhood.
 One of the first things that hit me about Cambodia, was that this country was a hard place to be an animal.

 I had never seen so many strays roaming the streets before.
 They were everywhere.
-Cats and dogs of all shapes in sizes wandered the streets and many were injured, blind or disabled.
+Cats and dogs of all shapes and sizes wandered the streets and many were injured, blind or disabled.
 I really felt the misery these animals as they rummaged through dumps looking for food and spending their days just trying to survive.
-It just wasn’t something I saw back home in Europe.
+It was completely shocking to me.
+It just wasn’t something I saw back home in Europe or in the Western World.

-A month into living in my new home of Phnom Penh, I began volunteering with an animal rescue, helping to care for animals and feeding strays and abandoned animals who were dumped in temples.
+A month into living in my new home of Phnom Penh, I began volunteering with an animal rescue called Animal Rescue Cambodia, helping to care for animals and feeding strays and abandoned animals who were dumped in temples.
 I eventually got a job as Practice Manager at PPAWS where I helped to run the organisation and gain a deeper understanding of the world of animal welfare in Southeast Asia.
 The mix of direct daily animal help from our vets as well as the long term work I got involved in with animal welfare policy, really made the job fulfilling.

 But it wasn’t easy.
 In fact, the experience was the hardest thing I’ve ever done in my life.
 I saw the most tragic things every day but also the happiest moments too.
 I really learned so much about Cambodia as a country; it’s history, people and way of life, through my work with animals.